pablo-meier/Pablog/frog-sources/posts/2018-01-10-blockchain.md

 decentralization:

 **[Ten years in, nobody has come up with a use for blockchain][2],** by [Kai Stinchcombe][5].
-I love that his subheading is "whatever the opposite of a futurist is."
+I love his subheading "whatever the opposite of a futurist is."
 It makes a pretty compelling case that many of the "revolutionary" applications of blockchains have been about as effective at replacing their incumbents as Wile E. Coyote is at catching birds.
 Which!
 Doesn't mean they **can't** succeed!
 Just that they haven't, very comically.

-**[The Problem with Calling Bitcoin a "Ponzi Scheme"][3]** by [Preston Byrne][4], which goes pretty into detail about how cryptocurrencies manage to capture the working parts of both Pyramid and Ponzi schemes while reducing their weaknesses to getting caught and ferreted out.
+**[The Problem with Calling Bitcoin a "Ponzi Scheme"][3]** by [Preston Byrne][4], which details how cryptocurrencies manage to capture the working parts of both Pyramid and Ponzi schemes while reducing their weaknesses to getting caught, ferreted out.

 [Summer Hale][20] has **[an essay that touches on Federated vs. Distributed vs.
 Centralized][10]** very intelligently from the perspective of risk and